cwru-robotics/cwru-ros-pkg/catkin/src/cwru_376_student/cwru_urdf/README.md

 Add models to gazebo (e.g., construction barrel) to see the LIDAR, camera and kinect visualizations.

+ABBY SIMULATION:
 Model of Abby's base (as of 4/8/15, lacking collision models for all but wheels):
 `roslaunch cwru_urdf abby_no_arm.launch`

 Combined, arm+base:
 `roslaunch cwru_urdf abby_w_arm.launch`

+ABBY HARDWARE + RVIZ:
 To run rviz with a model of Abby, running in combination with the actual hardware:
 	start up the RAPID ROS_industrial program on the IRC5 (see https://www.youtube.com/watch?v=aont5qhqzo4) roscore roslaunch industrial_robot_client robot_interface_download.launch robot_ip:=192.168.0.50
 	roslaunch cwru_urdf partial_abby_w_arm_rviz.launch

-The robot is now ready for user control.
+Abby is now ready for user control.
 E.g., run the interactive test program:
 	rosrun example_robot_interface test_abby_sender2